Best Medicare Advantage Plans in California for 2019

 - Your insurance company may add special benefits beyond the standard Medicare Part A and B requirements, but your premium may increase as a result.

-2. Health Maintenance Organization (HMO)
+2. Health Maintenance Organization (HMO) in California

 - Most HMO Medicare Advantage plans are restricted to a network of medical providers.

 - You may receive out-of-network coverage for emergency services or select types of care, depending on the rules for your chosen plan.

 - HMO plans require you to choose a primary care physician, otherwise known as a PCP.